 The most crucial issue, however, will be the ability to enforce the law, he warned, adding that the European Parliament was working to strengthen this aspect.
 “Rules are just a piece of paper if not enforced”he told AFP.

-Last week, OpenAI CEO Sam Altman proposed that “major governments of the world and the “trusted international institutions” come together to produce a set of rules specifying what the system may or may not do.
+Last week, OpenAI CEO Sam Altman proposed that “major governments of the world” and the “trusted international institutions” come together to produce a set of rules specifying what the system may or may not do.

-As for how Brussels should regulate AI, the content generator believes that “the EU could take a step-by-step regulatory approach, building on ethical governance principles, certification and assessment standards, appropriate oversight and international collaboration”.
+As for how Brussels should regulate AI, the content generator believes that “the EU might take a step-by-step regulatory approach, building on ethical governance principles, certification and assessment standards, appropriate oversight and international collaboration”.

 (with AFP)